TwoRingSoft/tworingsoft.com/blog/_posts/2017-10-30-log-level-extreme.md

 thumbnail: its-log.png
 ---

 I recently updated my dependency on the excellent [XCGLogger](https://github.com/DaveWoodCom/XCGLogger) and noticed that in the jump from major version 4 to 6, a new log level appeared: `SEVERE`.
 Now, I already had a hard time when deciding between certain log levels for certain situations.
-The first rule in SOLID, *separation of concerns," lends a helping hand by contextualizing our logs instead of overloading the spectrum of priority.
+The first rule in SOLID, *separation of concerns*, lends a helping hand by contextualizing our logs instead of overloading the spectrum of priority.

 # It's Log™!